As an Amazon Associate, I earn from qualifying purchases.

 In typical business mantra, you get to pick two of these three: 1) It can be done well 2) It can be done fast 3) It can be inexpensive.

 With LEGO® they chose two and they chose right.
 They go after the LEGO® sets being executed perfectly and LEGO® sets being shipped to you quickly.
 The sacrifice is point 3.
 Therefore, LEGO® sets are expensive and will always come at a premium.
+And once they retire a set, the aftermarket only pushes that premium higher.

 With Prices On The Rise, Are Expensive LEGO® Sets Worth The Buy?

 You bet your bottom dollar.
 LEGO® is a timeless toy.
 It is expensive because it is the toy.
 With LEGO® investing branching into a full-fledged side hustle and the company selling more sets than ever, the more LEGO® you have, the better!
+Still not convinced it’s worth the cost?
+Check out why LEGO® is actually a great hobby even if it’s expensive.

 Matt Buxbaum